Vegas Golden Knights tab Gallant as their first coach

-LAS VEGAS (AP) — The Vegas Golden Knights have hired Gerard Gallant as the first coach of the NHL expansion team.
+LAS VEGAS (AP) — Kicked off the bus by the Florida Panthers in November, Gerard Gallant is packing his bags for Las Vegas to take over as the first coach of the NHL expansion Golden Knights.

+General manager George McPhee cited Gallant’s experience and past success in announcing the hiring on Thursday following what he called an extensive search of candidates.

+“He is an experienced coach, has had success at multiple levels and has a great reputation amongst the players who have played for him,” McPhee said.

 Most Read Stories